MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Security Management Models and Practices.md

 - **Goal**: Reduce risks by improving knowledge and adherence to best practices.
 - **Delivery Methods**:
-    - Mugs, posters, security alerts, workshops, online training, simulations.
+    - Mugs, posters, [[Security]] alerts, workshops, online training, simulations.
 - **Selecting Methods**:
     - Choose delivery methods that are suitable for the content, interactive, and cause minimal disruption.